-The Getting to Net-Zero Emissions report provides insights in the work done by LAC governments to design and implement long-term decarbonization strategies and plans.
-Published by the Inter-American Development Bank, it is signed by the IDB and the DDPLAC consortium.
+The "Getting to Net-Zero Emissions" report provides insights in the work done by LAC governments to design and implement long-term decarbonization strategies and plans.
+Published by the Inter-American Development Bank, it is signed by the IDB and the Deep Decarbonization Pathways-LAC consortium.